-My first book, Creating the Market University: How Academic Science Became an Economic Engine, was published in 2012 by Princeton University Press.
-It received the President’s Book Award from the Social Science History Association, and the Max Weber Award for Distinguished Scholarship and the Pierre Bourdieu Award from American Sociological Association (from the Organizations, Occupations and Work and Sociology of Education sections).
+My first book, Creating the Market University: How Academic Science Became an Economic Engine, was published in 2012, also by Princeton University Press.
+It received the President’s Book Award from the Social Science History Association, and the Max Weber Award for Distinguished Scholarship and the Pierre Bourdieu Award from the American Sociological Association.

 I am also in the early phases of a project on the history of student loan policy.

 I received my PhD in Sociology from Berkeley in 2007.
 In 2013-14 I was the Richard B. Fisher Member of the Institute for Advanced Study in Princeton.